 Whatever phrase you use to describe it, parental responsibility allocation or custody is often one of the most contested aspects of any divorce.
 Both you and your former spouse likely want to live with your children full time.
 It can be hard to find a mutually beneficial compromise when emotions are high.
-If you are in the process of getting divorced and do not agree with your former spouse about parental responsibility allocation or other critical topics, such as asset division, you need to speak with an experienced Illinois family law and divorce attorney as soon as possible.
+If you are in the process of getting divorced and do not agree with your former spouse about parental responsibility allocation or other critical topics, such as asset division, you need to speak with an experienced Illinois family law attorney and/or divorce attorney in Belleville as soon as possible.

 Both parents have equal rights under the law

 Some people mistakenly believe that the courts will always place children with a specific parent due to gender.
 That misconception may keep them from actively seeking favorable parental responsibility allocation.
 In reality, the courts do not care about your gender.
 They care about your ability to provide for your children financially and to create a supportive and stable home environment as they grow.
 Working with an experienced attorney can help you build a case for a fair parental responsibility allocation decision from the courts, whether you want primary or shared custody of your children.